Perico Frentirrojo

 Vocalization

 Contact Calls: These are the most common vocalizations and are used to keep flock members in contact with each other when flying.
-The calls are usually loud, sharp, and repetitive, helping to maintain cohesion among the group.
+The calls are loud, sharp, and repetitive, helping to maintain cohesion among the group.

 Alarm Calls: When a potential threat is detected, Scarlet-fronted Parakeets emit a series of rapid, high-pitched calls.
 These serve to alert other members of the flock to the presence of predators or other dangers.